Crypto Adoption Around the World: Burkina Faso

 Source: Envato

-Burkina Faso faces significant economic challenges despite modest growth of 3.2% in 2023.
+Burkina Faso faces significant economic challenges despite projected growth of 4.3% in 2025.
 The country grapples with high poverty rates, limited natural resources beyond gold mining, and an economy heavily dependent on agriculture and services.

 The security situation has severely impacted economic activities, particularly in rural areas, affecting agricultural production and gold mining despite favorable international gold prices.